-When your dog starts urinating before going out, it can be very frustrating.
-This is because you will have to do extra cleaning work.
+When your dog starts urinating before going out, it can be frustrating, as it requires extra cleaning.

-However, is that something to worry about?
-Maybe a health problem?
-Let’s find out everything through this article.
+However, is this something to worry about?
+Could it be a health problem?
+Let’s find out in this article.

-A dog may pee before going outside due to excitement, being inside too long, submissive urination, UTI, and lack of bladder control.
-Carrying the dog out, using a potty bell, frequent potty times, calming her before going out, using a pee pad, building confidence, & consulting a vet are solutions.
+A dog may pee before going outside due to excitement, being inside for too long, submissive urination, UTI, or lack of bladder control.
+Solutions include carrying the dog outside, using a potty bell, frequent potty breaks, calming the dog before going out, using a pee pad, building confidence, and consulting a vet.

-Perceiving the exact cause is extremely important in order to address the issue.
-So, let’s dive right in.
+Identifying the exact cause is crucial to address the issue.
+So, let’s dive in and find out more.

 What causes your dog to urinate before going out?

 When my Doberman was young, she could hold her bladder for a few hours, but as soon as I was getting ready to take her out, she couldn’t.

 Literally, she started to pee inside just a few drops, and if for some reason I was late, she would definitely start urinating inside the house.

 But, when we were outside, she started sniffing the ground and went to her usual spot.
 Eventually, I identified her problem and resolved it immediately.